 The site must self-generate an Alert form to report general situations (other than 'case entered more than 30 days after episode date; which is automatically triggered).
-A 'public formal objection to trial' might include the filing of a complaint (with a local IRB/REB, Office Human Research Subjects, or regulatory body) by a patient, family, or community person in opposition to conducting either/both the CCC or ALPS trial; of periodic community consultation leading to a conclusion of 'objection to a trial'.
-This does not include news paper or medical journal articles published in opposition or questioning the merits of either the CCC or ALPS trial.
+A 'public formal objection to trial' might include the filing of a complaint (with a local IRB/REB, Office Human Research Subjects, or regulatory body) by a patient, family, or community person in opposition to conducting the PART study; of periodic community consultation leading to a conclusion of 'objection to a trial'.
+This does not include news paper or medical journal articles published in opposition or questioning the merits of the PART study.